sherrymax/acs-examples/acs-installation-using-docker/readme.md

    > Note: For 30 day Enterprise Trial, the `docker-compose.yaml` can be downloaded from the link given in the email response from Alfresco.

 10. Note the login credentials to [Quay.io](https://quay.io/repository/).
-    > Note: For 30 day Enterprise Trial, the `quay login credentials` is available in the email response from Alfresco.
+    > Note: For 30 day Enterprise Trial, the `quay login credentials` are available in the email response from Alfresco.

     > Note: Only the encrypted password has to be used.

 11. Run the following command to login to Quay.io.